LucasSteer/lucassteer_website/README.md

 - Redesign logo
   - More readable regardless of background colour (maybe a circle solid background?)
   - Could reduce colours and remove gradients to make the primary colour on the L

+## BUG

+- title not working
+- favicon not working
+- likely other head attrs